Boosting your immune system and vitamin C

-Recently, I have heard of many people taking large doses of vitamin C for immune support.
-The problem is we don’t absorb large amounts of the most comon forms in supplements very well.
+Recently, I have heard of many people taking large doses of vitamin C to ‘boost’ their immunity during this pandemic.
+Although it is generally regarded as safe.
+This overloading may be problematic because we don’t absorb large amounts of the most comon forms in supplements very well.

 Are you making expensive pee with your vitamin C supplement?

-The NHS recommended minimum for dietary vitamin C to prevent scurvy is just 40mg.
+The NHS recommended minimum for dietary vitamin C, to prevent scurvy, is just 40mg.
 Adequate amounts can be obtained from just five servings of high vitamin C foods such as kiwi, berries, broccoli and citrus fruits.

-The medical trials you may have read about in the media have all involved intravenous vitamin C in very large doses.
+The medical trials you may have read about in the media are still ongoing and have all involved intravenous vitamin C in large doses.
 Supplements made with the most comon forms of vitamin C that contain over 500mg may have a laxitive effect.

 Why do we need vitamin C?